Why It Works

-Lift and bun with spatula.
+Lift bun with spatula.
 Pick up bun top, invert, and place underneath spatula (burger should now be fully assembled, upside down).
 Slide spatula out from between burger and bun top.
 Invert, and place on plate.
 Repeat with remaining 5 burgers.
-Spoon any remaining onions and melted cheese in skillet on top of each burger patty, along with two pickles, and condiments as desired.
+Spoon any remaining onions and melted cheese in skillet on top of each burger patty, along with 2 pickles, and condiments as desired.
 Consume immediately, before repeating with remaining 6 sliders.

 |Nutrition Facts (per serving)|